AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       used for removing the Miiverse applet from the Korean 3DS systems</a>), in which you can only move them vertically.
 Switch-Toolbox can edit the BCLAN files without any issues, so hex editing isn't needed.

-    - In order to keep the `C.bclyt`'s file size the same as `B.bclyt`'s, you should edit only the values in the Pane and Colors tabs.
+    - In order to keep the `C.bclyt`'s file size the same as `B.bclyt` file's, you should edit only the values in the Pane and Colors tabs.
       Adding or removing some items may change the file size which makes it more difficult to manually fix it with hex editor.
 Avoid doing the following edits:

         - Adding new Panes

-        - Deleting the existing Panes (It will crash Home Menu, so make them invisible instead.)
+        - Deleting the existing Panes - It will crash Home Menu, so make them invisible instead.

         - Adding/removing links to textures in the Texture Maps tab

-        - Editing the texts in the Text Pane (You should
+        - Editing the texts in the Text Pane - You should
           <a href="https://github.com/IcySon55/3DLandMSBTeditor" target="_blank">
           edit the MSBT files</a>
-          instead.)
+          instead.

 12. When done editing, click the `💾` save button and you can close Switch-Toolbox.

     - You should have another corrupted BCLYT file.
 Again, this is normal.
-The file size of the edited BCLYT has been decreased by 432 bytes.
+The file size of the edited BCLYT file has been decreased by 432 bytes.
       Make sure both the `B.bclyt`'s and `C.bclyt`'s file sizes are the same.
 We will be restoring them on the next steps.

     <div align="center">